Let´s Play: Metroid Fusion (2002) Longplay Part 1

 Metroid Fusion Statistics For The Consolian

-The Consolian currently has 227 views spread across 5 videos for Metroid Fusion.
-His channel uploaded 10 hours worth of Metroid Fusion videos, or 1.23% of the total watchable video on The Consolian's YouTube channel.
+At present, The Consolian has 227 views spread across 5 videos for Metroid Fusion, with the game making up 10 hours of published video on his channel.
+This is 1.22% of the total watchable video for Metroid Fusion on The Consolian's YouTube channel.